 Meet the Leadership

 New Sirens head coach Greg Fargo may be new to the PWHL, but he is a familiar face to Elle Hartje, Ally Simpson, Jessie Eldridge and Olivia Zafuto.
-That’s because Hartje played against Fargo’s Colgate squads while she was at Yale, while Eldridge (class of 2019), Simpson (class of 2024), and Zafuto (class of 2019) all played for Fargo during his 12 years at the New York state university.
+That’s because Hartje played against Fargo’s Colgate squads while she was at Yale, while Eldridge (class of 2019), Zafuto (class of 2019) and Simpson (class of 2024) all played for Fargo at Colgate.

 Veteran Sirens forward, Madison Packer has seen many different coaches throughout the nine years she’s been a professional hockey player, and she described what her first impressions have been of Coach Fargo.